facebook/rocksdb/unreleased_history/README.txt

 release cut and landed after the release cut, it was easy to add the HISTORY entry to the wrong version's history.
 This new setup completely fixes both of those issues, with perhaps slighly more initial work to create each entry.
+There is also now an extra step in using `git blame` to map a release note to its source code implementation, but that is a relatively rare operation.